anberino/RPGSIMPLE/Simple.md

 If you intend for a one session campaign, maybe leveling up isn't so interesting - in this case, you may want to have your PCs start with more Experience Points.
 However, for longer campaigns, you could have a low starting XP total and a slow incremental growth on each character as they level up.

-All characters must start with a certain amount of XP to acquire their starting AAs.
+All characters must start with a certain amount of XP to acquire their starting AAs (however, this amount can be 0 - more on that in **Chapter 6**).

 ### 7) Inventory and Equipment